owulveryck/blog/content/post/tosca-lifecycle-digraph.md

 cd $GOPATH/src/github.com/owulveryck/digraph && go build
 ```

+**EDIT** As I continue to work on this tool, I have created a "blog" branch in the github which holds the version related to this post

 # Example

 I will use the the same example as described below: the single instance wordpress.